Drag13/articles/Asm-base/index.md

 # How to get javascript bytecode from V8 and others in 2019

-Have you ever thought how your javascript code looks like in bytecode?
+Have you ever thought about how your javascript code looks like in bytecode?
 If yes, just follow the white rabbit.

 Install latest Node.Js or check your current version using -v command.
 If it's 8.3 or above, everything is ok.
 If no, check the second part of this article.